XiaoLuLu06/HEEPstor/README.md

 # Getting started

 Due to its modular design, HEEPstor respects the X-HEEP workflow.
-As such, you can follow [X-HEEP's getting started](https://x-heep.readthedocs.io/en/latest/How_to/GettingStarted.html) to set up the environment.
+As such, you can follow [X-HEEP's getting started](https://x-heep.readthedocs.io/en/latest/GettingStarted/index.html) to set up the environment.

-In this section, we will briefly go over the basic set-up.
-All of the make commands must be run inside the `X-Heep` conda environment.
+In the rest of this section, we will briefly go over the basic set-up and how to build and run HEEPstor applications, assuming you have at least set-up X-HEEP's `apt` packages, Conda environment, RISC-V compiler, Verilator and Verible.

+> [!WARNING]
+> All the `make` commands must be run inside X-HEEP's Conda environment.
 After installing the environment, you can activate it using `conda activate core-v-mini-mcu`.

+> [!NOTE]
-Right now, the only supported FPGA is the Zynq UltraScale+ MPSoC ZCU104 Evaluation Kit (`zcu104`).
+> Right now, the only supported FPGA is the Zynq UltraScale+ MPSoC ZCU104 Evaluation Kit (`zcu104`).

+There are two stages needed to deploy a PyTorch model to X-HEEP:

+1. Generate a C++ X-HEEP application from a PyTorch model
+2. Synthesize X-HEEP hardware, build and run the generated C++ inference application

+### Synthesizing X-HEEP hardware, building and running C++ applications

-In order to build the HW and SW C++ applications, do:
+In order to build the HW and SW C++ applications, you must:

 1. Set the desired systolic array size in the config file `heepstor_cfg.hjson`
 2. Run `make heepstor-gen` to regenerate the files which depend on `heepstor_cfg.hjson`
 3. Run `make mcu-gen` to generate the MCU files, including the vendorized X-Heep.
 4. Run `make vivado-fpga` to perform synthesis and implementation to generate the bitstream for the FPGA.
 5. Load the bitstream into the FPGA using Vivado Hardware Manager.
-6. Run `make app PROJECT=your_project_name` to build the application in folder `sw/applications/your_project_name`.
+6. Run `make app PROJECT=your_project_name` to build the C++ application stored in the folder `sw/applications/your_project_name`.
+You can build a pre-existing C++ application or follow the instructions in the next paragraph to automatically generate C++ inference code from a PyTorch model.
 7. Run `make run-fpga-com PROJECT=your_project_name` to load the application into the Flash if you have an ESL-EPFL programmer for X-Heep attached.
-Otherwise, if you want to load using OpenOCD, see the corrersponding section below.
+Alternatively, if you want to load using OpenOCD, see the corresponding section below.

+### Automatically generating C++ inference code from a PyTorch model

-In order to generate a C++ application from a PyTorch model, do:
+In order to automatically generate a C++ application from a PyTorch model, you must:

 1. Write your Python application in `python-dnn/apps`.
 Take a look at some examples such as `mnist-single_layer`, `mnist-multi_layer`, `fmnist-conv2d` or `cifar10-conv2d`.
-The HEEPstor implementation with PyTorch is in the `heepstorch` package, stored in `python-dnn/heepstorch`.
+The HEEPstor integration with PyTorch is available in the `heepstorch` package, stored in `python-dnn/heepstorch`.
 2. Install the prerequisites into your Python installation.
 The prerequisites can be found in `python-dnn/requirements.txt`.
 3. Run the Python application by adding `PYTHONPATH=/your/absolute/path/to/python-dnn/`: `PYTHONPATH=/your/absolute/path/to/python-dnn/ python3 python-dnn/apps/your-app/main.py`.
 Alternatively, you can open the folder `python-dnn` in an IDE such as PyCharm, which will then handle PYTHONPATH.
 Run each Python app inside their respective folders, as most of them will download some datasets (such as MNIST).
 We recommend using PyCharm, which automatically takes care of this.

 ## Running and debugging using OpenOCD

-You will need to open 3 terminal windows, one with the UART screen, another for OpenOCD and a third one for gdb.
+You will need to open 3 terminal windows, one with an UART screen, another for OpenOCD and a third one for GDB.
 Follow the official X-Heep instructions for installing OpenOCD (https://x-heep.readthedocs.io/en/latest/How_to/Debug.html).

-To open those windows, run the following commands:
+To open those windows, run the following commands in order:
 1. `make picocom`
 2. `make openocd`
 3. `make gdb PROJECT=PROJECT_NAME`.
 This application calls `make app` before running GDB, with the provided arguments (such as `PROJECT` or other options).